Isa (Zaz album)

 Isa is the fifth studio album by French singer Zaz, released on 22 October 2021 by Parlophone.
 The album takes its title from the artist's real name, Isabelle Geffroy, since its contents were more personal than her previous albums.
 It reached the top 10 of the album charts in five European countries.
+The Nouvelle edition of the album was released on 9 December 2022.

 Background and origins

 After nine years of intense work following her commercial breakthrough in 2010, Zaz decided in 2019 to take a break in order to "take care of myself…I'm trying to say to myself if I want to help the world, I've got to be well."
 During her hiatus she became a vegetarian and got married.
 Although Zaz described the contents of Isa as more "personal" than her previous albums, she wrote none of the tracks herself.
 Instead she communicated her feelings to a team of writers who tried to best capture them in words and music.